Brahmarakshas

 The first season titled Brahmarakshas...
-Jaag Utha Shaitan starring Krystle D'Souza and Aham Sharma aired from 6 August 2016 to 18 February 2017.
-It was loosely based on fantasy thriller film, Jaani Dushman and the western fairy tale, Beauty and the Beast.
+Jaag Utha Shaitaan, starring Krystle D'Souza and Aham Sharma, aired from 6 August 2016 to 18 February 2017.
+It was loosely based on the fantasy thriller film Jaani Dushman and the western fairy tale, Beauty and the Beast.

-The second season titled Brahmarakshas 2: Phir Jaag Utha Shaitan starring Pearl V Puri and Nikki Sharma aired from 22 November 2020 and 4 April 2021.
+The second season titled Brahmarakshas 2: Phir Jaag Utha Shaitaan, starring Pearl V Puri and Nikki Sharma aired from 22 November 2020 to 4 April 2021.